izzy/stream-chat/README.md

 Twitch Chat Overlay for OBS based on [streamer.bot](https://streamer.bot/)'s websocket, using pronouns from [pronouns.alejo.io](https://pronouns.alejo.io/).

+Disclaimer: This is a fork.
+Credits to the idea and initial version go to [izzy](https://github.com/izzy/).

 ## Config

 Supported settings are as follows.
 To use them just add them as URL parameters, e.g.